Get the highlights in your inbox every week.

-Recently I've had the immense pleasure of discovering Slalom Consulting, and I was fascinated to learn how they do open.
+Recently I've had the immense pleasure of discovering Slalom, and I was fascinated to learn how they do open.
 Aaron Atkins and Shannon Heydt, both working in talent acquisition for Slalom, sat down with me to share challenges related to scalability—and explain how recruiting and talent management play a strong part in shaping company growth.

 Scalability is the ability of something to adapt to increasing demands.
 Meeting your business demands starts with your people and frameworks far before you fulfill a service or product.